-- 17.4 The review shall be based on the following documents: - 17.4.1 the Annual Information Form supplied by the University and completed by the academic staff member.
-In the case of members being reviewed after two or more years, consideration shall be given to the Annual Information Form from each year for the entire period under review; - 17.4.2 the Performance Review Form(s), supplied by the University, completed by the initial reviewer, the Review Committee, and the Dean and signed by the member as indicated in Articles 17.12, 17.13, and 17.14; - 17.4.3 a current curriculum vitae; - 17.4.4 material in the academic staff member's official file relevant to the period under review; - 17.4.5 documents and other works relevant to the academic staff member's performance of duties during the period under review; - 17.4.6 aggregated and summarized data from student course/instructor evaluations developed pursuant to Article 17.18 and forming part of the official file pursuant to Article 10.7. - The academic staff member is responsible for providing the relevant information and documentation for the review.
-The member may append to the Annual Information Form any related additional information. - 17.4.7 Information for the period under review that is not stated on the Annual Information Form or Performance Review Form or not contained in the official file, shall not be considered. - 17.5 The period to be reviewed terminates on December 31st.
-Career decisions shall focus on the period under review. - When an academic staff member is applying for promotion, or applying for, or being considered for an appointment with tenure, the performance review shall cover the member's entire career. - When a member is applying for merit, the performance review shall cover the period since the last merit was received or, if the member has never received merit, since the initial appointment.
+17.4 The review shall be based on the following documents:

+- 17.4.1 the Annual Information Form supplied by the University and completed by the academic staff member.
+In the case of members being reviewed after two or more years, consideration shall be given to the Annual Information Form from each year for the entire period under review; - 17.4.2 the Performance Review Form(s), supplied by the University, completed by the initial reviewer, the Review Committee, and the Dean and signed by the member as indicated in Articles 17.12, 17.13, and 17.14; - 17.4.3 a current curriculum vitae; - 17.4.4 material in the academic staff member's official file relevant to the period under review; - 17.4.5 documents and other works relevant to the academic staff member's performance of duties during the period under review; - 17.4.6 aggregated and summarized data from student course/instructor evaluations developed pursuant to Article 17.18 and forming part of the official file pursuant to Article 10.7.

+The academic staff member is responsible for providing the relevant information and documentation for the review.
+The member may append to the Annual Information Form any related additional information.

+- 17.4.7 Information for the period under review that is not stated on the Annual Information Form or Performance Review Form or not contained in the official file, shall not be considered. - 17.5 The period to be reviewed terminates on December 31st.
+Career decisions shall focus on the period under review. - When an academic staff member is applying for promotion, or applying for, or being considered for an appointment with tenure, the performance review shall cover the member's entire career. - Excluding applications for merit based on exceptional performance, merit reviews shall consider performance in the previous three (3) years.